If you have poor

 regarding the rental process and/or the use of lease

 co-signing services.
-It is ultimately up to the homeowner
+It is ultimately up to each

 (landlord) to